haohuynh/DRL_Continuous_Control/README.md

 ### Note

 The project environment contains only one agent.
-TThe task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

 ## Deep Deterministic Policy Gradient (DDPG) Algorithm